ThomasLaPiana/rox/README.md

 Composable build tool inspired by [Nox](https://nox.thea.codes/en/stable/), Make & [cargo-make](https://github.com/sagiegurari/cargo-make)

 Rox gives you the ability to build your own devtools CLI using YAML files.
-Tasks and Pipelines are dynamically added to the CLI at runtime.
-It has fast startup times and full cross-platform compabitility.
-Being both performant and flexible makes it easier for dev teams to standardize their workflows without writing endless "glue" scripts.
+Tasks and Pipelines are dynamically added to the CLI as subcommands at runtime.
+The flexibility of `rox` intends to makes it easier for dev teams to standardize their workflows without writing endless "glue" scripts.

-The subcommands and their help messages are automatically populated at runtime from the `name` and `description` of each `target`.
+The subcommands and their help messages are automatically populated at runtime from the `name` and `description` of each `task`.

-See the [roxfile.yml](roxfile.yml) for an idea of the planned end-state of syntax and functionality!
-This is also the Roxfile used for this repo.

 ## Table of Contents